pat31477/Note-Taker/README.md

 ## Usage

   After cloning or copying, run npm i and npm mysql in your terminal at the root to install any requirements.
 Run node server.js to run start the application.
-Answer the questions.

   ![Generated HTML](./assets/images/Generated_HTML_Screen_Shot.JPG?raw=true "Generated HTML")